Skip to main content

 Confidence in Communication

-Confidence is a vital skill for freelancers as they usually use it to their advantage when negotiating with their customers.
+Confidence is an important skill for freelancers, and they usually use it to their advantage when negotiating with their customers.
 Your belief in yourself might suffer if you receive negative remarks about your work.

-As your career is devoted to customer gratification, it might be hard to establish at first if your experience in the field is scarce.
+As your career is devoted to customer satisfaction it might be hard establishing at first if your experience in the field is scarce.

 Company owners are very confident and relaxed about their communication with people.
-Running a business teaches you how to talk with others and help them and yourself grow.
+Running an business gives you the knowledge how to talk with others and help them and yourself grow.

 Comparison No. 11